Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Thomas Parish, where he owned more than ten acres.
-Poor John didn’t leave much when he died.
-He had no wife or
+Poor John didn’t leave much on earth after his death.
+He had no wife

-in Little Ockenbury, and all my plantations in Barbadoes, he to be executor.”
+Little Ockenbury, and all my plantations in Barbadoes, he to be executor.

 John Hicks in London.
 With Herodias’ father dead, the Long family may have been hard-pressed to support itself.
 It was

 common practice for adolescents to work for family members, and Horod’s mother may have sent her daughter to London to

 In London, Herodias met John Hicks.
 His English origins are no more known than Herod’s.
 A history of Flushing, New York

 claimed that John graduated from Oxford, but I did not find him in graduate lists.
 In his marriage allegation, John described

 himself as a Salter of the parish of St. Olaves in Southwark (across the Thames River from London).
 An article by John A.

 Brayton says that the index of the Worshipful Company of Salterers, London include a John Hicks who was made free as a